navxio/dopy/README.md

 - `end` should be on its own line
 - all imports at the top of the module
 - must create a `__init__.py` file in dirs so that the transpiled python modules can be recognised
+- Keep imports relative to the directory structure, similar to regular Python

 ## Acknowledgements